kai-vala/DemoForAccessibilityBugs/README.md

-# Demo for an Accessibility/Talkback bug when transitions are used in Android
+# Demo for an Accessibility/Talkback bugs in Android

 NOTE: Enabled Talkback on your device